 3. Employment Policies:

-Human resources provides an orientation for new employees.
-This includes an overview of the company history, an explanation of company vision, mission, values, goals, and objectives.
+Human resources provide an orientation for new employees.
+This includes an overview of the company's history, and an explanation of the company's vision, mission, values, goals, and objectives.
 Orientation also includes an explanation of tax and legal issues, benefits, and help completing necessary paperwork.

 Employees are presented with codes, keys, procedures, and secret handshakes needed to access their workspace.
 Supervisors introduce new hires to staff, explain company evaluation procedures, review position scope, and job description, and help them start working.

 Protecting trade secrets and confidential business information is essential to the success of [Company Name].